EvaResto Premium -'65 Early Front Air Kit install Guide

 Now let the suspension down fully, allowing the bags to completely deflate and the car to reach maximum drop.
 There should be no hang-ups, and the car should sit level side-to-side and of course, look great.

 Lift the car to a height you'll be happy to drive at 90% of the time.
-For me, this usually very close to half way between the suspension total stroke.
+For me, this usually 75% between the lowest and highest point in the suspension travel.

 With the suspension set at this height, the alignment can be taken out.
 If you have tracking gauges, great!
 Otherwise, set it as close as you can to dead ahead by eye, and take the car to a specialist at first opportunity.